Jzhao1990/zoom_camp_project/README.md

 ![Covid Data Pipeline](./images/Dashboard.png)

-**Disclaimer**: The dashboard will be updated until June 21, 2025, as my trial period on Google Cloud expires at that time.
+*Disclaimer*: The dashboard will be able to be updated until June 21, 2025 before my trial period on Google Cloud expires.

 ## Future Work That Could Be Done